Circuit Systems Secures NZ National War Memorial with Hikvision, Milestone, Gallagher

 I point out the performance of cameras running in monochrome with IR in the dark parts of the exhibit – it’s pretty solid, isn’t it?
 There’s nice contrast for faces and fine details – you must be pleased with that?

-“Yes, we do get good faces in low light and the cameras are capable of even better performance,” says Mike.
+“Yes, we do get good faces in low light and the cameras are capable of even better performance,” says Hills.
 “In order to make the whole thing work smoothly with the hardware we’ve got, resolution is backed off a wee bit to retain real time.
 In most places on the site angles of view are tight and the depth of field comparatively shallow in the internal spaces, so there’s no appreciable loss of image quality and we have everyone moving in real time.”

 Clearwater says the security solution at New Zealand War Memorial is absolutely fit for purpose – it ensures the security of all the exhibits and weapons 24 x 7, as well as ensuring the security and safety of staff and visitors during operating hours.

 “The system Circuit Systems built for us serves our purpose very well,” he says.
 “Part of our imperative is that we are run by a trust as a business, so we try to maximise return on investment.
 To that end, this system is designed to stand alone when there are no operators in the control room.
 As a result, it needed to perform well at all times and in all conditions.”